LaptopCat/livebio-plugins/plugins/discord/README.md

   }
 }
 ```
-Make it have the token, guild, user and pass_custom fields.
+Make it have the token, guild and pass_custom fields.

 Config Reference:
 ```yaml